-- Press the Security button to expand the section. - Select the Encryption option to select the allowed actions on the generated PDF. - Use the Allow all or Allow none buttons to select the actions in one go.
-Or select each allowed action separately. - This is a list with the allowed actions, each with a short description: - Printing: Printing the document. - Degraded Printing: same as Printing, but with a lower quality. - Page Extraction: Modifying the contents.
+When the Encryption option is selected the Actions allowed for the generated PDF are shown.
+Use the Allow all or Allow none buttons to select the actions in one go.
+Or select each allowed action separately.
+This is a list with the allowed actions, each with a short description:

+- Printing: Printing the document. - Degraded Printing: same as Printing, but with a lower quality. - Page Extraction: Modifying the contents.
 For example, changing the contents of a page, or inserting or removing a page. - Commenting: Adding or modifying text annotations. - Document Assembly: Inserting, removing, rotating and bookmarking pages.
 The content can't be changed, unless Page Extraction is also selected. - Content Copying: Copying or otherwise extracting text and graphics from the document, This also applies for screen readers or other accessibility devices. - Content Copying for Accessibility: Extracting text and graphics for use by accessibility devices.